mandango/mandango-docs/mandango/repositories.rst

 .. tip::
-  Inserting document through the repository directly is useful when you have to insert more then one document.
+  Inserting document through the repository directly is useful when you have to insert more than one document.
 This way all the operation is done in the same batchInsert.

 Deleting Documents